“Inspiring people to live sustainably healthy

 The first step starts with the principle ‘Measuring is knowing’.
 The symbol for this is Frederick Winslow Taylor, an engineer who himself went to work in a factory to observe the processes on the shop floor.
 In this way he could find out where improvements could be made.
 We actually do the same.
 We review their habits with the participants and help them make small adjustments to help them achieve their goals.

 2. Honesty is the best policy - Mahatma Gandhi

 Step two is built around the statement ‘Honesty is the best policy’ with Mahatma Gandhi as the symbol.
-It is not easy to change your habits.
-Yet you do have a lot under control.
-For your motivation it is important to gain insight into what you can influence by yourself.
+It is not easy to change or to lose weight.
+Yet you have a lot under control yourself.
+For your motivation it is important to gain insight into what you can influence yourself.
 Even though it is not always easy, you still learn to deal with the responsibility for your own choices.

 3. 'I have a dream' - Martin Luther King

-‘I have a dream!’ said Martin Luther King and that is our third principle.
+“I have a dream!” said Martin Luther King.
+That is also the third principle.
 To stay motivated in the long term, you need a clear future perspective and a goal.